EKG Training Schools

 How do I get started in this career?

 If you have not yet begun your post-secondary education, it is possible to complete a certificate program that takes one year or less.
 Most employers, however, prefer to hire people with multiple skills and at least an associate degree in allied health.
-For this reason, many people choose a broader course of study, often combining their training with development in related skills like phlebotomy training or schooling to become a nursing aide.

 How long does training take?